The Fed just cut interest rates again. Time to tap your home equity?

 - Borrowers should carefully consider the costs and risks of tapping into their home equity through a HELOC or home equity loan, as rates remain relatively high and your home is collateral for the debt.

-Let’s break down all of the things you need to know about tapping your home equity at this time.
+Let’s break down all of the things you need to know about tapping your home equity these days.

 How does a Fed rate cut impact HELOCs and home equity loans?